ErikHoggard/TomatoTranslation/README.md

 # TomatoTranslation
-Some stuff to machine-ly translate a Japanese GBA game into ENGLISH.
+I wrote this app to machine-ly translate Tomato Adventure into ENGLISH.

 If you haven't heard of it, it's a predecessor to the Mario & Luigi RPGs that was never localized.